Remdesivir: Legal status

 Remdesivir is approved, or authorized for emergency use, to treat COVID19 in many countries.
 Remdesivir has been authorized for emergency use in India, Singapore, and approved for use in Japan, the European Union, the United States, and Australia for people with severe symptoms.

-Remdesivir is the first treatment for COVID19 to be approved by the US Food and Drug Administration (FDA).
+Remdesivir was the first treatment for COVID19 to be approved by the US Food and Drug Administration (FDA).
 The approval by the FDA does not include the entire population that had been authorized to use remdesivir under an Emergency Use Authorization (EUA) originally issued in May 2020.
 In order to ensure continued access to the pediatric population previously covered under the EUA, the FDA revised the EUA for remdesivir to authorize the drug's use for treatment of suspected or laboratory-confirmed COVID19 in hospitalized pediatric patients weighing 3.5 kg to less than 40 kg or hospitalized pediatric patients less than twelve years of age weighing at least 3.5 kg.